mhadimedia/mhadimedia.github.io/content/posts/hello-world/index.md

 - The length doesn't matter.
 I'll write sentences and I'll write essays.
 - The style doesn't matter.
 I'll be formal and I'll be informal.
-- My advice doesn't matter.
-I can only give the advice of others that worked for me.
+- Random advice doesn't matter.
+I can only share the advice of others that worked for me, and my own insights that I've gained from experience.

 ## Types of Content
 - The tweets: Short stuff that I honestly can't be bothered to write more than a line or two on.
 You probably can't be bothered to read more than that either.